An Ally You Can Trust Is Ready to Help You with

 - Walking on roadways: Pedestrians must use sidewalks when they are available, walking facing traffic on the far-left side of the shoulder when sidewalks are unavailable.

-- Running into traffic: Drivers are not liable if a pedestrian runs into traffic and does not provide a reasonable reaction time to avoid collision.
+- Running into traffic: Drivers are not liable if a pedestrian runs into traffic and does not provide a reasonable reaction time to avoid a collision.

 - Crossing the road where no crosswalk exists: Pedestrians are responsible for yielding the right-of-way to oncoming vehicles when attempting to cross a road that has no crosswalk or intersection.

-Who are the Possible Liable Parties?
+Who Are the Possible Liable Parties?

 What Damages Can be Claimed?